-We’re passionate about window films!
-That is why we devoted our business to helping people solve problems with window film solutions!
-Unfortunately, there are some common misconceptions we hear somewhat regularly.
-So, we decided to write this article to address five common misconceptions about architectural window films and explain the facts behind these innovative products.
+We’re passionate about window films and all of the problems they can solve!
+That is why we devoted our business to helping people solve these problems with window film solutions!
+Unfortunately, there are some common misconceptions about window film we hear somewhat regularly.
+As a result, we decided to write an article to address five common misconceptions about architectural window films and explain the facts behind these innovative products.

 If you have an impression that window films will fade or change color over time, you’re likely remembering an older type of window film.
 Modern films utilize color stable technologies that keep your film looking great without discoloration for many years to come.
 Plus, your warranty will typically cover any discoloration issue, but it is unlikely you will have any problems in this area.

 Myth 3: Window Films Are A Band-Aid Solution

 This point piggybacks off our first myth, however window films aren’t a short-term, quick fix solutions that don’t last.
 As we mentioned, architectural window film lasts for many years and make existing windows perform better much more cost effectively than replacement.
 Also, window film can often be installed with much less disruption to your home or commercial space than window replacement.